The COVID-19 pandemic has dominated the news and sports in 2020.

 Through it all, athletes have continued to train mostly on their own with hopes of their teams getting back together and practicing and playing games.

-It’s has been a whirlwind year of high school sports, but athletes still managed to get in some games in some sports and provide some highlights.
-Here are the top 10 Le Sueur County News sports stories of 2020:
+It's has been a whirlwind year of high school sports, but athletes still managed to get in some games in some sports and provide some highlights.
+Here are some of the top Tri-City United sports stories of 2020:

 1) Pandemic changes the game